-Built in 1894 for lawyer John Wemyss, this two-storey brick house in Neepawa was home to internationally-acclaimed author Margaret Laurence from 1935 to 1944.
+Built in 1894 for merchant John Simpson, this two-storey brick house in Neepawa was home to internationally-acclaimed author Margaret Laurence from 1935 to 1944.
 A provincially-designated historic site as of 1987, the house is now operated as a museum dedicated to Laurence’s literary career.
 A commemorative plaque was placed on the grounds in 1988 by the Manitoba Heritage Council.

 Historic Sites of Manitoba: Provincially Designated Historic Sites

 Historic Sites of Manitoba: Manitoba Plaques for Persons, Events and Sites of National Historic Significance

 Memorable Manitobans: Jean Margaret "Peggy" Wemyss Laurence (1926-1987)

 Margaret Laurence House, 312 First Avenue, Neepawa, Manitoba Historic Resources Branch.

 We thank George Penner for providing additional information used here.

 This page was prepared by Gordon Goldsborough and S. Goldsborough.